Art for Babies – What Crawlers Could Do in the Art World

 At New Year celebrations noblemen usually displayed ancestor portraits for worship at home.
 The ancestor portrait of a Ming Dynasty (1368-1644) noblewoman reveals how the painter conveyed a sense of status through the sitter’s dress.
 Her blue coat has a mandarin square, a large embroidered rank badge, sewn onto the coat.
 It was embroidered with a detailed, colorful lion insignia indicating her rank.
 Mandarin squares were first authorized for wear in 1391 by the Ming Dynasty.
 The noblewoman probably inherited this mark of rank from her father since women were not eligible to hold government office at that time.

-You can see this ancestor portrait and other art works at the Kröller-Müller Museum in the Netherlands.
-Their splendid exhibition, Pearls From the Far East, opens on January 25th- the first day of the Chinese New Year.
-This exhibition also contains other objects from the collection of the museum’s founder, Helene Kröller-Müller, who had a passion for Chinese art.
-In addition to early ceramics, this rarely displayed but the extremely varied collection includes small sculptures in bronze and different types of stone, such as jade, and soapstone, and also a substantial collection of paintings and works on paper.
+It was possible to see this ancestor portrait and other art works at the Kröller-Müller Museum in the Netherlands.
+Their splendid exhibition, Pearls From the Far East, was on view until 11th of October 2020.
+This exhibition also contained other objects from the collection of the museum’s founder, Helene Kröller-Müller, who had a passion for Chinese art.
+In addition to early ceramics, this rarely displayed but the extremely varied collection included small sculptures in bronze and different types of stone, such as jade, and soapstone, and also a substantial collection of paintings and works on paper.

 In the past, emperors also celebrated the Chinese New Year and wore a festival robe for this special occasion.
 Dragons are symbolic in Chinese culture and people believe that dragons can bring good luck.
 Dragons possess great power, dignity, fertility, wisdom, and auspiciousness.
 A dragon, chosen as an emblem of imperial authority, is both fearsome and bold but also has a benevolent disposition.